Juhi-og/ai/4_ai_development_notes.md

 - Design for example a program or webpage app with prompt

+# References
-- Reference: Writing this material to understand and implement it better.
-Information is based on Artificial Intelligence in Modern Business course of Haaga-Helia, taught by Lasse Rouhiainen.
+- I am writing this material to understand and implement it better.
+- Information is based on Artificial Intelligence in Modern Business course of Haaga-Helia, taught by Lasse Rouhiainen as part of my MBA studies.
 - There is a Haaga-Helia Online course at https://www.haaga-helia.fi/en/business/artificial-intelligence-modern-business
 - Recommendation to read: Artificial Intelligence by Lasse Rouhiainen 2018 https://www.adlibris.com/fi/kirja/artificial-intelligence-9781982048808